 - Reports – a tool for gaining quick insights into a team member's work, across multiple projects

-However, Basecamp received the worst features score (1.2/5) out of the 14 top project management providers we tested.
+However, Basecamp received the worst functionality score (1.7/5) out of the 10 top project management providers we tested.
 Why?
 Well, Basecamp has some nice, useful features, but there are key things missing.

 An automation builder, for instance, is excellent for streamlining the mundane tasks that crop up in your work day and most top project management software providers offer it – Basecamp, however, does not.
 The same goes for tools for displaying project data (Basecamp has very few) and Gantt charts, both of which are generally included in other plans.